cilt-uct/sms/impl/README.txt

 The smpp service can be configured by editing smpp.properties.
 This file contain gateway credentials and must therefore be stored in a secure location.
 The important settings are:

-* SMSCadress: The IP address of the gateway or simulator
+* SMSCaddress: The IP address of the gateway or simulator
 * SMSCport: The port to use on the gateway.
 * SMSCUsername: Username to bind with gateway
 * SMSCPassword: Password to bind with gateway
 * enquireLinkTimeOutSecondes: Interval in seconds  to poll the gateway to keep the session binded.
-* bindThreadTimerSecondes: Interval in seconds trying to reconnect if connection is down.
+* bindThreadTimerSeconds: Interval in seconds trying to reconnect if connection is down.
 * sourceAddress: The unique id of the Sakai instance to whom the gateway will reply